purefinance/pure.finance/README.md

 Then open the browser at http://localhost:3000.

+### Adding a new mini-app

+1. Add the new page component at `site/pages`.
+1. Add it to the `Utilities` component so it appears in the home page.
+1. Go from there!

 ## End-to-end tests

 Create a `.env` file at `packages/merkle-box-lib` or set the following environment variables: `NODE_URL`, `NODE_BASE_URL`, `MNEMONIC`.